CubeFlix/lily/COMMANDS.md

 ### Expire All Sessions

-> Expire all active sessions on the server.
+> Expire all expired sessions on the server.

 **Parameters:** None